lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

-The main goal of project is to create a basic REST API SERVICE with Java Spring Webmvc Framework which can be deployed on Java application servers (jboss wildfly 19.1.0.Final) and database servers (Mysql 5.7).<br />
+The main goal of the project is to create a basic REST API SERVICE with Java Spring Webmvc Framework, which can be deployed on Java application servers (jboss wildfly 19.1.0.
+Final) and database servers (Mysql 5.7).).<br />

 The project includes:

 - Spring Webmvc.
-- Secured api request with jwt token in Authorization header (Spring Security).
+- Secured api request with a jwt token in the Authorization header (Spring Security).
 - Data persistence with hibernate (Spring jpa and Hibernate).
 - Exception handling and custom error output.
-- Docker containers to develop application on the jboss server and database server.
+- Docker containers to develop applications on the jboss server and database server.

 ### Environment

-For simulate real environment is used [docker technology](https://www.docker.com), all file required for building it are in [/docker](/docker) folder.
+For simulating real environment is used [docker technology](https://www.docker.com), all files required for building it is in [/docker](/docker) folder.

 ![Docker compose services](/docs/images/docker-compose.PNG?raw=true "Project services")
 <p>
-As you see in above picture, the environment has 3 services <b>wildfly</b>, <b>appdb</b>, <b>phpmyadmin</b>.</p>
+As you see in the above picture, the environment has 3 services: <b>wildfly</b>, <b>appdb</b>, <b>phpmyadmin</b>.</p>

-- **wildfly** service is [jboss wildfly 19.1.0.Final server](https://wildfly.org) running using [open-jdk](https://openjdk.java.net) 11 .
+- **wildfly** service is [jboss wildfly 19.1.0.
+Final server](https://wildfly.org) running using [open-jdk](https://openjdk.java.net) 11.
 it has 4 volumes mounted on following directories:
   - [standalone/configuration/webapp](/docker/wildfly/standalone/configuration/webapps)
-    where is placed properties file for application .
+    where is placed properties file for the application.
   - [standalone/deployments](/docker/wildfly/standalone/deployments)
     where is placed the compiled application file **SpringRestApiDemo.war**.
   - [standalone/log](/docker/wildfly/standalone/log)